Date of Birth: September 29, 1943

 In addition, he served on the Metropolitan Toronto Police Commission, the Board of the Canadian National Exhibition, and numerous committees and task forces dealing with community issues.

 On March 24, 2005, Art Eggleton was appointed to the Senate of Canada.
-He currently serves as Deputy Chair of the Standing Committee on Social Affairs, Science and Technology and is a member of the Standing Committee on Transport and Communication and Human Rights.
+He currently serves as Deputy Chair of the Standing Senate Committee on Social Affairs, Science, and Technology where he focuses his work on social justice and health care reform issues.
+In 2012, he founded and is convener of the All-Party Anti-Poverty Caucus, a group consisting of Members of Parliament and Senators from all political parties.
+He also serves as a member of the Senate Standing committee on Transportation and Communications.